high-dimensional/brain-tumour-genetic-networks/README.md

 ### [3_VisualiseGraph](code/3_VisualiseGraph.ipynb)
-Shows visualisation of the results, and projection of survival data
+Shows visualisation of the results, and projection of survival data.

 ### [4_SurvivalPrediction](code/4_SurvivalModelling.m)